 FA does not mitigate using traffic analysis using known transmission behavior of upper layer protocols for presence monitoring across multiple FA epochs.

+<The text following this point as not been agreed>

-An associated non-AP MLD can initiate a FAPU by sending a individually addressed FAPU Request action frame (containing a proposed FA Epoch Start TSF element) to the AP MLD.
-An AP MLD sends an individually addressed FAPU Response action frame (containing an FA epoch start TSF element and FA AID element) to a non-AP MLD.
-The FAPU Response action frame can be sent in reply to a FAPU request frame or unsolicited.
+An associated non-AP MLD can initiate a FAPU by sending an individually addressed FAPU Request action frame to the AP MLD.
+An AP MLD sends an individually addressed FAPU Response action frame to a non-AP MLD.
+An AP MLD can also send unsolicited, individually-addressed FAPU Push action frames to initiate a FAPU.

-An AP MLD can send FAPU Response action frames with identical values for the FA Epoch Start TSF element to a multiple non-AP MLDs.
+An AP MLD can send FAPU Response action frames and FAPU Push action frames with identical values for the FA Epoch Start TSF element to a multiple non-AP MLDs.
 This results in the non-AP MLDs synchronizing their transition to new FA parameters.

 When transitioning from an old FA epoch to a new FA epoch, there is a short overlap in time where the transmitter and receiver allow both retransmissions of old frames (created using FA parameters of the old FA epoch) and transmissions of new frames (created using FA parameters of the new FA epoch).
 Old frames and new frames are not mixed within a Block Ack or A-MPDU or (on the uplink) TXOP, since this would facilitate relating the old frames to the new frames, resulting in presence monitoring across the FA epoch transition.